Towing without a WDH is safer. It enables the rig to retain stability at higher speed.

 For on-road stability, a conventional caravan needs to be nose-heavy by 8-10% of its laden weight.
 When hitched to its tow vehicle that (typically 200-350 kg) pushes down on the rear of that vehicle.
 As with pushing down on the handles of a wheelbarrow, that levers up the front of the tow vehicle , thereby reducing the weight on the tow vehicle’s front tyres.

-Where that tow ball weight is comfortably within the laden tow vehicle’s payload, that front weight reduction is unlikely to cause any but a slight decrease in the understeer necessary for stability.
-Furthermore, that weight decrease is compensated by reducing tow vehicle front tyre air pressures (by as little as 14 kPa (2 psi).
+Where that tow ball weight is comfortably within the laden tow vehicle’s payload, that front weight reduction is unlikely to cause any but a slight decrease in stability.

-A so-called Weight Distributing Hitch (WDH) may then be added to resolve the weight problem.
-If doing so, however, it fixes that weight problem - but introduces unwanted effects.
+If that tow ball mass results in the tow vehicle running at its maximum legal weight, a so-called Weight Distributing Hitch (WDH) may then be added to resolve the weight problem.
+In doing so, however, it fixes that weight problem - but introduces unwanted effects.

 How a WDH works